Scholarships

 12. SAE Engineering Scholarship Application

-Criteria: Intend to enroll in an engineering program accredited by ABET, meet requirements with regard to GPA, SAT &/or ACT Scores.
+Criteria: Intend to enroll in an engineering program accredited by ABET, meet requirements with regard to GPA, SAT and/or ACT scores.
 Applications at www.sae.org/students

 Amount: varies by scholarship